GitHub Integration

 You can customize the synthesis behavior:

-[ci]synthesis_agent = "claude-code" # Agent to use for synthesissynthesis_model = "claude-sonnet-4-5-20250929" # Model override for synthesisIf synthesis fails, roborev falls back to posting all review outputs in collapsible <details> blocks.
+[ci]synthesis_agent = "claude-code" # Agent to use for synthesissynthesis_backup_agent = "gemini" # Backup if primary failssynthesis_model = "claude-sonnet-4-5-20250929" # Model override for synthesisIf the primary synthesis agent fails (quota, unavailable), roborev tries synthesis_backup_agent before falling back to raw formatting.
+The raw fallback posts all review outputs inline with headings and separators (no collapsed sections).

 Per-Repo Overrides